BsNoSi/yellow-extension-lister/README.md

 Create a `[lister]` shortcut.

-The following arguments are available, all arguments are optional:
+The following arguments are available, all but the first argument are optional:

 `Location` = points *from the root* to the folder you want to list.
-Uses current folder if empty.
 `Mode` = Page display mode (default: 0).
 `Style` = Lister style

 Lister creates a Linklist to all files (exept Status "hidden") of a folder.